airvlab/cathaction/README.md

-# grasp-anything
+# CathAction
-grasp-anything dataset website
+CathAction: A Benchmark for Endovascular Intervention Understanding website